liuzhao09/DiffGRM/README.md

-# DiffGM
+# DiffGRM

-This repository provides the code for implementing DiffGM described in our paper.
+This repository provides the code for implementing DiffGRM described in our paper.

 ### Environment Setup